CraigYanitski/mescli/README.md

 # MESCLI
 ---

+## Introduction

 MESCLI will be a CLI messaging app, and is currently in development.
 I want secure end-to-end encryption of the messages, as well as a double ratchet for improved security.
 There will preferably be markup support, eventually including a maths mode.
 It is not yet known whether a server will be made public.
 More likely than not, this will have iterations over several stages.

+## Motivation

+I am fascinated by cryptology, so I wanted to attempt my own implementation of an end-to-end messaging service.

 ## Development